• Skip to primary navigation

 These Double Chocolate Passover Biscotti are baked first in loaf pans, then sliced and baked a second time for a traditional biscotti crunch.

-4 Double Chocolate Passover Biscotti (GF) closeup showing 2 ends plain and 2 ends chocolate dipped and coated in almond bits
+Closeupof biscotti with two plain and 2 chocolate dipped and coated in almond bits.

 If you or your care package recipient don’t like chocolate, skip these biscotti.
 But, if you are looking for a cookie so full of chocolate there isn’t room for flour, you are in the right place!